swcarpentry/shell-novice/_episodes/06-script.md

 We can use the text editor to directly edit the file -- we'll simply insert the following line:

 ~~~
-head -n 15 octane.pdb | tail -n 5
+head -n 10 shark.txt | tail -n 2
 ~~~
 {: .source}

-This is a variation on the pipe we constructed earlier: it selects lines 11-15 of the file `octane.pdb`.
+This is a variation on the pipe we constructed earlier: it selects lines 9-10 of the file `shark.txt`.
 Remember, we are *not* running it as a command just yet: we are putting the commands in a file.

 Then we save the file (`Ctrl-O` in nano), and exit the text editor (`Ctrl-X` in nano).
-Check that the directory `proteins` now contains a file called `middle.sh`.
+Check that the directory `populations` now contains a file called `middle.sh`.

 Once we have saved the file,
 we can ask the shell to execute the commands it contains.